Nonattachment (philosophy)

 The lotus symbolizes non-attachment in some religions in Asia owing to its ability to grow in muddy waters yet produce an immaculate flower.

 Nonattachment, non-attachment, or detachment is a state in which a person overcomes their emotional attachment to or desire for things, people, or worldly concerns and thus attains a heightened perspective.
-It is considered a wise virtue and is promoted in various Eastern religions, such as Hinduism, Jainism, Taoism, and Buddhism.
+It is considered a wise virtue and is promoted in various Eastern religions, such as Buddhism, Hinduism, Jainism and Taoism.
 It is also a key concept in Christian spirituality (often referred to by the Greek term apatheia), where it signifies a detachment from worldly objects and concerns.

 Importance of the term

-Detachment as release from desire and consequently from suffering is an important principle, or even ideal, in Buddhism, Hinduism, Jainism, Stoicism, Taoism, and Baháʼí Faith.
+Detachment as release from desire and consequently from suffering is an important principle, or even ideal, in Baháʼí Faith, Buddhism, Hinduism, Jainism, Stoicism and Taoism.

 In Buddhist and Hindu religious texts the opposite concept is expressed as upādāna, translated as "attachment".
 Attachment—that is, the inability to practice or embrace detachment—is viewed as the main obstacle towards a serene and fulfilled life.
 Many other spiritual traditions identify attachment with the continuous worries and restlessness produced by desire and personal ambitions.